at-mlops/mlflow-training/05-Final-project/README-05-final-project.md

 The second example implements a scikit based Support Vector Machine based on the breast cancer dataset.
 Its based on a [datacamp tutorial](https://www.datacamp.com/tutorial/svm-classification-scikit-learn-python), so if you are itnerested in it you can check it out of course.

-## Bonus Exercise
+## Bonus Exercise - Serving

-For all of you that got through this exercise at ease check out *MLflow Serving*.
-It's a part of MLflow Models and allows to package the MLModels to a ready-to-go deployment and even serves it.
-Check the documentation under [MLflow Models](https://mlflow.org/docs/2.5.0/models.html) and look for `mlflow models serve`.
+For all of you that got through this exercise at ease, try to *serve* your model with the `mlflow models serve` command.
+The goal is to have some API endpoint running which allows to run predictions on your model.

+For explanation how serving works, you can refer to our presentation or check the [documentation](https://mlflow.org/docs/2.10.2/cli.html#mlflow-models-serve).